subquery/documentation/docs/subquery_network/testnet/indexers/index-project.md

 After the transaction is processed, the project's status will change to `INDEXING`.
 Now, the Indexer can:

-- Publish the project to `READY` on the network via `Announce Ready`
+- Publish the project to `READY` on the network via `Announce Ready`.
-- `Stop indexing` the project
+- `Stop indexing` the project.
-- `Restart indexing` the project with a new network endpoint
+- `Restart indexing` the project with a new network endpoint.

 ![Indexing Status](/assets/img/indexing_status_index_project.png)